SoftUni-Internal/interactive-content/RO/04-For-Loop-RO/07-Summary-RO.md

 - Buclele for

-   * Prezentare generală a conținutului buclelor for
+   * prezentare generală a conținutului buclelor for

-   * Buclele for repetă un anumit bloc de cod
+   * buclele for repetă un anumit bloc de cod

 ```java live
 for (int i = 1; i <= 10; i++) {